Probing the Quantum Nature of Gravity through Classical Diffusion: Experimental signatures of classical gravity

 Finally, let us consider the issue of the near-quantum-limited readout.
 Optomechanical cavities can operate at the standard quantum limit and even beyond in low-frequency macroscopic mechanical resonators, as demonstrated by gravitational wave detectors~\cite{LIGO2023}.
 However, the optical cavity power required to reach the quantum limit is likely incompatible with the extremely low absorption levels that can be tolerated by an apparatus at millikelvin temperature, thermalized through residual gas.
 This issue can be circumvented by employing superconducting~\cite{Paik1976} or ferromagnetic~\cite{Vinante2020b} transduction, potentially coupled to a remote quantum-limited SQUID.
 Microwave-operated SQUID-based tunable resonators can, in principle, achieve quantum-limited performance.
 While experimental demonstrations in low-frequency mechanical resonators are still lacking, ongoing research is progressing toward this milestone~\cite{Schmidt2024}.
 A necessary prerequisite is the strong suppression of \( 1/f \) noise, a well-known technical challenge but not a fundamental limitation~\cite{Kumar2016}.

-In parallel with standard torsion pendulums, other related approaches could be explored.
+In parallel with standard torsion pendulums, other related approaches could be explored and may turn out to be more effective.
 Levitated systems exhibiting torsion-like behavior can be realized using the Meissner effect~\cite{Ahrens2024}.
 While current quantum magnetomechanics experiments focus on smaller scales and higher frequencies~\cite{Vinante2020b,Schmidt2024}, levitated systems with masses on the order of kilograms could naturally exhibit libration frequencies in the millihertz range and potentially achieve extremely low dissipation levels, unconstrained by elastic losses in materials.
+Recent measurements on freely spinning Meissner-levitated magnets have shown very low damping factors $\eta \sim10^{-7}$ Hz \cite{jose2025} at $4.2$ K with foreseeable improvements by orders of magnitude at lower temperature.
+The latter result suggests a different promising approach, yet to be explored.
+By spinning and synchronizing a levitated magnetic dumbbell to high frequency, well beyond kHz, one may realize effective torsion pendulums with ultralow dissipation able to evade the issue of low frequency vibrational noise.